-There is no particular process for taking into account these considerations.
-Given the peaceful relationships with other countries, its centuries-long traditions of neutrality and military non-aggression, its relatively small demographic and geographic size, and the openness of its political and resource allocation process, including the process of formulating security and defence policies, Switzerland does not feel the need to establish such a process.
+Given the peaceful relationships with other countries, its centuries-long traditions of neutrality and military non-aggression, its relatively small demographic and geographic size, and the openness of its political and resource allocation process, including the process of formulating security and defence policies, Switzerland reinforces its engagement to international peace and security.
+Switzerland also participates in international peace support operations based on a UN or an OSCE mandate.